 Smile and wave

 Thanks to the Internet we’re interacting with people around the world more than ever but that may mean we’re also interacting much less with the people right next door to us.
 Fortunately, it doesn’t take much to change that, says Bonnie Tsai, founder and director of Beyond Etiquette.
 “A smile, a wave, a brief exchange of pleasantries, can inspire a lot of goodwill with your neighbors,” she says.
 It doesn’t take much and makes the neighborhood a much happier place overall.
-If nobody is friendly, it could be a sign you need to move.

 Learn your neighbors’ names